api-platform/docs/core/security.md

 ## Changing Serialization Groups Depending of the Current User

-See [how to change dynamically](serialization.md#changing-the-serialization-context-dynamically) the current Serializer context according to the current logged in user.
+See [how to dynamically change](serialization.md#changing-the-serialization-context-dynamically) the current Serializer context according to the current logged in user.